aharo24/aharo24/README.md

 <!-- START  -->
 <table><tr><td valign="top" width="50%">
 <h3 align="center"> active contributions </h3>

 ### [alacritty ✅](https://github.com/aharo24/dot-alacritty)
-- Alacritty configuration, optimized for speed and efficiency.
-I've spent countless hours tweaking and fine-tuning.
+- I have devoted numerous hours to optimizing my Alacritty configuration for maximum speed and efficiency.
+Through thorough experimentation and fine-tuning, I have crafted a setup that prioritizes speed and reliability.

 ### [starship ✅](https://github.com/aharo24/dot-starship)
-- Hours of research on color theory and what hues stimulate the eyes, and hand-picked hacked icons.
+- I have put in substantial effort into creating a unique and visually appealing starship configuration.
+My research into color theory and eye-stimulating hues has helped me to carefully select a color scheme, as well as handpick icons that complement the overall design.

 ### [vivaldi ✅](https://github.com/aharo24/dot-vivaldi)
-- I've included a list of custom hotkeys, including shortcuts for the panel, window, dev, and tabs.
-Detail color combinations to stimulate long hours of docs/coding/dev.
+- My Vivaldi configuration includes a comprehensive list of custom hotkeys, designed to make your browsing experience more efficient and intuitive.
+I have included shortcuts for a wide range of actions, including panel navigation, window management, dev tools, and tabs.
+I have also taken the time to carefully choose color combinations that will not strain your eyes during long coding or document editing sessions.

 ### [universal markdown linker ✅](https://github.com/aharo24/universal-markdown-linker)
 - This tool was developed and is maintained by [Angel Haro](https://www.linkedin.com/in/aharo24/), the founder of Universal Markdown Linker.
 - Developed an open-source Python script that makes it easy to keep markdown files organized and error-free.
 The script eliminates the need for manual searching and guarantees that all links will work, even if the file structure of your repository changes.

+- As the [founder](https://www.linkedin.com/in/aharo24/) of Universal Markdown Linker, I have developed and maintained an open-source Python script that streamlines the process of organizing markdown files.
+- This tool ensures that all links remain functional, even if the file structure of your repository changes.
+With the Universal Markdown Linker, you no longer have to manually search for links, saving you time and effort.

+  <div align="center"> <a href="https://github.com/aharo24/opensource"> </a> </div>
 </tr></tr></table>
 <!-- END -->